-In order to build a real European cooperation through this project, it was decided to include two “national representatives” for each FESSH country.
-To be eligible, these surgeons had to satisfy two prerequisites: to have some spare time and to be young enough to deal effectively with hand trauma.
-Nomination of these two national representatives was under the responsibility of the boards of each national Hand surgery Society.
+In order to build a real European cooperation through this network, two “national representatives” for each FESSH country will be appointed by the boards of each National Hand Surgery Society.
+To be eligible, these surgeons must have some spare time and to be enthusiastic and young enough to deal effectively with Hand Trauma.

 Members of the Hand Trauma Committee: Piotr Czarnecki (Poland), Zoe Dailiana (Greece), Igor Golubev (Russia), Peter Houpt (Netherland), Marcos Sanmartín Fernandez (Spain), Kai Megerle (Germany), Pierluigi Tos (Italy)